saurabhnegi2306/capstone_project3/Project2_vs_Project3_Comparison.md

 # Credentials

 ## Project 2
 - No registry credentials required.
-- Everything runs locally.
+- Everything runs locally either on local VM or worker node.

 ## Project 3

 Store credentials securely in Jenkins:

-- Docker Hub Username & Token
+- Docker Hub Username & Token OR AWS ECR Credentials.
-- AWS ECR Credentials
-- Git Credentials (Private Repository)
+- Git Credentials (If Using Private Repository in github, but you can use public repo instead just for testing purpose.)

 ---

 # New Tasks in Project 3

 - Create a private Docker repository (Docker Hub or AWS ECR)
-- Store credentials in Jenkins
+- Store credentials in Jenkins UI
-- Login to the registry
+- Login to the registry   # Configure in Jenkinsfile
-- Tag the Docker image
+- Tag the Docker image    # Configure in Jenkinsfile
-- Push the Docker image
+- Push the Docker image   # Configure in Jenkinsfile
-- (Recommended) Pull the image before deployment

 ---